fuzzygroup/wayfarer/GETTING_STARTED.md

-# Getting started with Scrapespeare
+# Getting started with Schablone

 TODO